mkrlearns/ImageShare/notes.md

 - Title
 - URL
 - belongs_to :user
-- belongs_to :category
+- belongs_to :tag
 - has_many :likes
 - has_many :users, through :likes
 - has_many :comments
 - has_many :users, through :comments

-`rails g resource image title url user:belongs_to category:belongs_to --no-test-framework`
+`rails g resource image title url user:belongs_to tag:belongs_to --no-test-framework`

 User
 - username